pran-7-5/eco_style/README.md

 Equipments
 ________________________________________________
-Fans can be made with hemp fiber so why metal and plastic.

 Solar parks are not helpful because there is huge transmission loss.
 [V = IR][R = p x Length/Area](That means if length increases, resistance increases, if resistance increases voltage and current decreases.)
 Every other source is very limited except solar, sunlight is unlimited, so it has to be the only source.
 Solar panels don't require a sunny day, just morning is enough.